leebyron/ecmascript-iterator-hof/README.md

  * **zip**

-These should mostly look familiar, they're almost all borrowed from the ES5 additions to *Array.prototype*.
-There are a few differences and some new methods:
+These should mostly look familiar, they're almost all borrowed from the ES5 additions to *Array.prototype*, most of which originally proposed in [Array#extras](https://blogs.msdn.microsoft.com/ie/2010/12/13/ecmascript-5-part-2-array-extras/).
+There are a few similarities and differences and a couple new methods:

-#### callbackFn take three args.
+#### callbackFn still take three args.

 Most higher order methods on *Array.prototype* accept *callbackFn* of the arity: